xuanyuan14/ARES/README.md

 * transformers==4.9.2
 * tqdm, nltk, numpy, boto3
 * [trec_eval](https://github.com/usnistgov/trec_eval) for evaluation on TREC DL 2019
-* [anserini](https://github.com/castorini/anserini) for generate "RANK" axiom scores
+* [anserini](https://github.com/castorini/anserini) for generating "RANK" axiom scores

 ## Why this repo?
 In this repo, you can pre-train ARES<sub>simple</sub> and Transformer<sub>ICT</sub> models, and fine-tune all pre-trained models with the same architecture as BERT.
 The papers are listed as follows: